Can lisinopril cause hyperkalemia

 Medical interventions: In severe cases of hyperkalemia, medical interventions may be necessary.
 This can include procedures such as dialysis to remove excess potassium from the blood or the administration of medications to help lower potassium levels.

-See also Lisinopril liquid
+See also Lisinopril 10 mg uses

 It is important to note that prevention and treatment of hyperkalemia should always be done under the guidance and supervision of a healthcare professional.
 Individualized treatment plans may vary depending on the underlying cause of hyperkalemia and the overall health of the individual.